Proposing Dissertations and Placements in collaboration with your company

 At the end of the placement or the dissertation, the student communicates the elements necessary for the student’s assessment to the academic supervisor..

 - Placement offers are collected throughout the year and communicated online continuously via the faculty teaching portal, as well as by our alumni association (AIMs Polytech Mons Alumni).

-- You can obtain the link to submit your proposal via this or by sending a descriptive document to: firstname.lastname@example.org
+- You can submit your proposal by sending a descriptive document to: email@example.com

 - The student is in charge of contacting an academic supervisor and the referred person in the company (to be noted on the placement proposal) to get additional information in order to finalise the specifications of the project by the end of April at the latest.